JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

 ```

 #### Reconciliation
-The above section describes how we can set up an event trigger to respond to new objects being created on the database and dynamically grant the appropriate permissions to roles that should have access, however it's important to also be able to 'reconcile' existing objects on the database and have permissions applied retrospectively.
+The above section describes how we can set up an event trigger to respond to new objects being created on the database and dynamically grant the appropriate permissions to roles that should have access, however, it's important to also be able to 'reconcile' existing objects on the database and have permissions applied retrospectively.

 A few use cases where this is needed:
 - The first time the event trigger is added to an existing database.